saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 <!-- ------------------------ -->
-## 3.04 Add Capabilities in Your Test
+## 3.04 Add Capabilities to Run Tests on Sauce Labs
 Duration: 0:05:00

 Now you need to update `BaseTest.java `to work with these new values and connect to Sauce Labs.
 Note that these are called [Capabilities](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options), and the format they are in here is compatible with Selenium WebDriver 4.0, as well as all previous Selenium versions.
 They set the options for setting up the environment for your tests.